 Does this ring any bells?
 I know I’ve been there; it’s amazing how fast time trickles away when you fall down the hole of social media.

-Fortunately, there are a couple different ways to combat these distractions.
+Fortunately, there are a couple of different ways to combat these distractions.

 Separate your Accounts